-- Minimum COMPASS reading score of 61 or equivalent ASSET or minimum COMPASS ESL score of 210. - Prerequisite classes or knowledge of the Internet. - Some classes may have entry requirements not listed here. - BTECH 100/101 Introduction to Computers/Windows (3 credits) - BTECH 102/103 Keyboarding (5 credits) - BTECH 104 10-Key (2 credits) - BTECH 105 Keyboarding Speed & Accuracy (2-3 credits) - BTECH 112 Introduction to the Internet (2 credits) - BTECH 100 Introduction to Computers/Windows - or BTECH 101 Modular Introduction Computer/Windows - BTECH 102 Keyboarding - or BTECH 103 Modular Keyboarding - BTECH 104 10-Key Mastery - BTECH 105 Modular Keyboarding Speed and Accuracy (2-3) - BTECH 112 Modular Introduction to the Internet
+- Minimum COMPASS reading score of 61 or equivalent ASSET or minimum COMPASS ESL score of 210. - Prerequisite classes or knowledge of the Internet. - Some classes may have entry requirements not listed here. - BTECH 100/101 Introduction to Computers/Windows: 3 credits - BTECH 104 10-Key: 2 credits - BTECH 112 Introcution to the Internet: 2 credits